 - My own records are held on a computer and backup drive physically located within the UK

-- They are also backed up to an online cloud service supplied by Amazon Web Services that is located within the EEA
+- They are also backed up to an online cloud service supplied by Amazon Web Services that is located within the UK

-- My email records are held within Gmail, which does transfer and store information outside of the EEA (see below)
+- My email records are held within Gmail, which does transfer and store information outside of the UK (see below)

 - I have stopped using Mailchimp to send my newsletters as they are located outside of the EEA – all my subscriber data has been deleted from their systems

 It is possible to pass information out of the EEA where appropriate permissions have been given and precautions are in place.
-Google’s G Suite, which includes the Gmail email service I use, is certified under the EU-US Privacy Shield framework as meeting specific safeguarding requirements.
-The EU have stated that data can only be transferred to the US (without needing to obtain your explicit consent) when the receiving company is certified under the Privacy Shield framework.
+Google’s G Suite, which includes the Gmail email service I use, used to be certified under the EU-US Privacy Shield framework as meeting specific safeguarding requirements.
+The EU had stated that data can only be transferred to the US (without needing to obtain your explicit consent) when the receiving company is certified under the Privacy Shield framework.